aws/aws-advanced-jdbc-wrapper/docs/development-guide/DevelopmentGuide.md

 #### Read-Write Splitting and Reader Load Balancing Performance Tests

 The diagram in this section shows the AWS JDBC Driver's performance when using the read-write splitting plugin, with or without reader load balancing.
-This test sets up a large number of connections in parallel; the initial connection is to the writer but will be changed to various reader instances if the plugin is enabled.
+This test sets up a large number of connections in parallel; the initial connection is to the writer but will be changed to various reader instances if reader load balancing is enabled.
 The test executes a long query many times to simulate heavy queries.

 The average overhead time is measured as the average time difference between running the entire test with the read-write plugin and running the entire test without any plugins.
 The baseline overhead time is 0 because there are no plugins in this scenario and thus there is no plugin overhead.